JoachimBos2012/Joachim-x2-net/README.md

 How to keep a clean and readable project layout

+And ofcourse for you to play with it!

 License
 <pre>
-Released under the MIT License.
+Released under Apache 2.0 License.
 </pre>